ethereum/ethereum-org/views/content/dao.md

 There's a lot of going on but it's simpler than it looks.
 The rules of your organization are very simple: anyone with at least one token can create proposals to send funds from the country's account.
-After a week of debate and votes, if it has received votes totally at least 100 tokens and has more approvals than rejections, the funds will be sent.
+After a week of debate and votes, if it has received votes worth a total of 100 tokens or more and has more approvals than rejections, the funds will be sent.
 If the quorum hasn't been met or it ends on a tie, then voting is kept until it's resolved.
 Otherwise, the proposal is locked and kept for historical purposes.

 So let's recap what this means: in the last two sections you created 10,000 tokens, sent 1,000 of those to another account you control, 2,000 to a friend named Alice and distributed 5,000 of them via a crowdsale.
 This means that you no longer control over 50% of the votes in the DAO, and if Alice and the community bands together, they can outvote any spending decision on the 100 ethers raised so far.
 This is exactly how a democracy should work.
 If you don't want to be a part of your country anymore the only thing you can do is sell your own tokens on a decentralized exchange and opt out, but you cannot prevent the others from doing so.